vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 #### Inter-entity

-Inter-entity communication isn't as useful as in the previous encoding techniques, but some particular situations may require specific entity instances to share data. *"Inter-entity"* is a misnomer, as logic-less entities cannot directly communicate together - specialized systems will have to initiate and resolve inter-entity messages.
+Inter-entity communication is not as useful as in the previous encoding techniques, but some particular situations may require specific entity instances to share data. *"Inter-entity"* is a misnomer, as logic-less entities cannot directly communicate together - specialized systems will have to initiate and resolve inter-entity messages.
 This can be achieved in multiple ways:

 * Systems can produce special outputs containing the IDs of the entities that intend to communicate and a particular message.
 Subsequent systems will take care of processing those outputs and performing actions depending on the type/contents of the messages.

 * A thread-safe queue can be accessed by systems during execution to enqueue messages.
 Subsequent systems can sequentially dequeue all messages and directly act upon entity instances depending on the type/contents of the messages.

-Having two tightly coupled entity instances when using the Entity-Component-System pattern is a red flag: it's very likely that the coupling can be avoided by introducing new components and/or systems, or by modifying the design of the application.
+Having two tightly coupled entity instances when using the Entity-Component-System pattern is a red flag: it is very likely that the coupling can be avoided by introducing new components and/or systems, or by modifying the design of the application.

 ### Advantages and disadvantages